By

 Calendar Management

-✅ Integrates with others
+✅ Integrates with external calendars

 ✅ Native calendar app